Improving entanglement purification through coherent superposition of roles: Conclusions

 \section{Conclusions}

-We have introduced a novel superposed entanglement purification and distillation strategy, leveraging coherent permutations of the roles of entangled states to enhance purification efficiency.
-Through comprehensive theoretical analyses and simulations, we have demonstrated the robustness and potential of our approach in overcoming limitations inherent in conventional entanglement purification techniques.
-Our findings indicate that the superposed strategy consistently achieves higher fidelities even in the presence of noise, surpassing traditional EPPs such as the double selection method.
+In this work, we have introduced an alternative strategy for entanglement purification and distillation based on the coherent superposition of protocols.
+By leveraging coherent permutations of the roles of entangled states in existing protocols, we have shown how this approach consistently enhances other protocols performance.
+Through comprehensive theoretical analyses and numerical simulations for different initial states and under imperfect operations, we have demonstrated the robustness and potential of our approach.
+Our findings indicate that the superposed strategy achieves higher fidelities when using more copies, also in the presence of operational noise, surpassing traditional strategies such as the double and triple selection methods.

-Our findings suggest that the superposed approach, which allows building entanglement purification strategies with non-Clifford operations, can be hierarchically integrated with existing EPPs, consistently improving protocol performance.
+This approach also enables the design of alternative entanglement purification protocols that effectively utilize non-Clifford operations, expanding the landscape of entanglement distillation.
+Furthermore, it offers a hierarchical framework that can be integrated with existing purification strategies, with consistent performance enhancements.

-Preliminary results suggest that the tools introduced in this work have the potential to enhance other variants of EPPs as well.
-Similar concepts could be also applied to different classes of entanglement purification strategies, such as hashing, where coherence tools could be utilized to accelerate convergence into the set of likely sequences, thereby improving protocol performance.
+Preliminary results suggest that the tools introduced in this work could benefit other variants of EPPs as well.
+For instance, similar concepts could be applied to hashing techniques, where coherence tools can improve convergence into the set of likely sequences, thereby boosting protocol efficiency.
+We hope this work can open new avenues in the designing of enhanced strategies for advancing in the field of entanglement purification.